 Quick Ratio

 The quick ratio, also known as the acid-test ratio, measures a company's ability to meet its short-term liabilities with its most liquid assets, excluding inventories.
-It is a stringent measure of liquidity because it excludes inventory, which might not be easily convertible to cash.
+It is a stringent liquidity measure because it excludes inventory that may not be readily convertible to cash.

-A quick ratio greater than 1 indicates that the company has more liquid assets than short-term liabilities, which is a positive sign of financial health.
+When reviewing balance sheets during earnings season, I usually treat a quick ratio above 1 as an encouraging sign that the company has more liquid assets than short-term liabilities, although I still check whether that level is normal for the sector.
 On the other hand, a quick ratio below 1 could indicate potential liquidity issues.
 When it comes to understanding a company's short-term financial health, the Quick Ratio isn't just important—it's absolutely critical.

 Current Ratio (General Liquidity Ratio)